NativeScript/mlkit/packages/mlkit-core/README.md

 1. Registering and adding [MLKitView](#mlkitview-class) to your markup.

-2. Setting the `detectionType` and listening to the `detection` event
+2. Setting the `detectionType` and listening to the `detection` event.

-To use all the vision APIs at once, set the `detectionType` property to `'all'` and identify them in the `detection` event's handler.
+To access all the vision APIs at once, set the `detectionType` property to `'all'` and identify them in the `detection` event's handler.

 To access a specific API, Barcode scanning for example, set the `detectionType` property to the API name (`'barcode'` for Barcode scanning), AND import that API's NativeScript plugin(`@nativescript/mlkit-barcode-scanning`).

 3. Check if ML Kit is supported